 # Authentication

-TokenBot supports multiple authentication methods depending on the API you're using.
+TokenBot supports a few authentication methods depending on which API you're calling.

 ## REST API Authentication